 Can you find the answers to unlock the treasure?

-Pick up your Treasure Trail Passport from the Albany Town Hall or All at Sea Saturday and scan the QR code on the back to reveal the locations of the clues.
+Pick up your Treasure Trail Passport from the Albany Town Hall, Albany Public Library or one of the participating venues listed below and scan the QR code on the back to reveal the locations of the clues.

 Head to the locations shown on the map and a staff member will provide you with the clue.

 It’s then up to you to solve the clue using your smarts and cunning (extra clues may be hidden at the location to help you solve the puzzle).

 When you have solved the clue see a staff member to claim a sticker* for your passport.
 Once you have 10 stickers return to the Town Hall to claim your treasure.

 This year's interactive Treasure Map or list of locations is below!

 *Out of town locations are worth two stickers

 Each of the following locations will provide you with a clue!